ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-[WP Plugin] This plugin lists all posts by Author, nested Categories and Title, allowing to place the lists in any page
+This plugin lists all posts by Author, nested Categories and Title, allowing to place the lists in any page.

 == Description ==

 Particularly suitable to all multi-nested categories and multi-authors website, with lots of posts and complex category layout (i.e.: academic papers, newpapers articles, etc).
-This plugin allow the user to place a shortcode into any page and get rid of a long and nested menu/submenu to show all site's posts.
+This plugin allows the user to place a shortcode into any page and get rid of a long and nested menu/submenu to show all site's posts.
 A selector in the page will allow the reader to select grouping by Category/Author/Title.

 Shortcode's options include: